can i keep my ex from leaving state

 • Will a move truly afford the child(ren) an opportunity to form a relationship and bond with extended members of their family?

 In Washington State, the primary burden is actually upon the non-custodial parent.
-If the parent with primary custody desires to remove the child from the state, you must demonstrate that keeping the child in the state is in their best interest.
+If the parent with primary custody desires to remove the child from the state, you must demonstrate that keeping the child in the state is in the child’s best interest.

-Do You Have To Go Court If Your Ex Want To Relocate?
+Do You Have To Go to Court If Your Ex Wants to Relocate?

 Relocation hearings don’t always happen when one parent wants to move away or out of state.
-If you and your ex can work out the details together, it’s possible to come to an arrangement on your own.
+If you and your ex can work out the details together, it’s possible to arrange it on your own.
 It may be complicated, but it is an option.

 In the case of an out-of-state move, both parents must give their consent and sign the appropriate documents.
-Before relocation happens, a judge also still has to sign off on the matter and approve the move.
+Before relocation occurs, a judge must also sign off on the matter and approve the move.

 How To Make It Work